Annual Reports - Frequently Asked Questions

 - Waterworks and Sewage Disposal Companies - see RC4905.03(A)(7) & (13) and RC4905.10

 - Bridge and Water Transportation Companies - see RC 4907.02, RC 4907.03(E) and RC 4907.20

 A. As a general rule, if a company holds a PUCO certificate, it will also need to file an annual report.
-[Note: This does NOT apply to facilities that are certified as Ohio Renewable Energy Resource Generating Facilities (aka REN certificates).]
-Each jurisdictional regulated entity that was granted a PUCO certificate before or during the reporting year must file a separate annual report for each PUCO certificate number it holds, regardless of whether it conducted operations or generated revenue in Ohio during the reporting year.
-This includes a registered electricity broker that is a Certified Retail Electric Service (CRES) Providers and/or Governmental Aggregator under RC 4928.06 unless the certificate that became effective after the reporting period.
-The forms that you will need to fill out are now on-line.
-See the Step-by-Step Instructions for further details.
+(Note: This does NOT apply to REN certificates issued to facilities that are certified as Ohio Renewable Energy Resource Generating Facilities.)
+Each jurisdictional regulated entity that holds a PUCO certificate that became effective before or during the reporting year must file a separate annual report for that certificate number, regardless of whether it conducted operations or generated revenue in Ohio during the reporting year.
+This includes a registered electricity broker that is a Certified Retail Electric Service (CRES) Providers and/or Governmental Aggregator under RC 4928.06 unless the certificate became effective after the reporting period.
+The only form that you will need to file is on-line - see the Step-by-Step Instructions for details.